 3 – CYPRESS

 Cypress essential oil has a fresh, herbaceous, slightly evergreen aroma.
 It is steam distilled from freshly cut branches of cypress trees in Spain.
 It refreshes, restores and promotes a sense of security and grounding.
 It is also useful to help relieve joint or muscle pain associated with sprains, strains & rheumatoid arthritis.
+Other products similar to this CBD pain creme might also offer relief from aches and pains.

 4 – EUCALYPTUS GLOBULUS